Sorrento Ristorante Italiano in Houston, Texas

 Sorrento’s is an Epicurean Delight!

 Beautifully decorated private dining rooms can be reserved for special occasions.
-Specially arranged wine dinners are regularly offered with pairings of food and wine to tantalize the most discriminating of tastes.
+Specially arranged wine dinners are regularly offered with pairings of food and wine to entice the most discriminating of tastes.

-If you are visiting Houston, Texas consider putting Sorrento Ristorante Italiano on your list for a fine dining experience.
+If you are visiting Houston, Texas consider putting Sorrento Ristorante Italiano on your list for an exceptional dining experience.
 Buon Appetito!

 For those who may never visit Sorrento, Italy in person, the video below gives one a quick preview of what there is to see and enjoy.